Ripeplantain/IndabaX-2026/Intro to SQL/README.md

 ## Connection to Day 2

-This session is designed to hand off cleanly to Day 2: *Data Transformation, Manipulation and Preparation in SQL*.
+This session is designed to hand off cleanly to Day 2: *Data Transformation, Manipulation, and Preparation in SQL*.
 The same `shopdb` database is used in Day 2.
 By the end of Day 1, participants will have the schema knowledge and query foundations that Day 2 builds on directly — particularly for joining tables, casting data types, and aggregating results.

----

-## Facilitator Notes

-- The `.docx` facilitator script contains word-for-word spoken dialogue, not just bullet points.
-Adapt the language to your own voice.
-- All exercises have answer keys embedded in the script in clearly labelled `FACILITATOR NOTE` boxes.
-- The SQL file is safe to re-run at any time — `DROP TABLE IF EXISTS` at the top resets everything cleanly.
-- Constraint-breaking examples in Part 3 are commented out by default so they do not disrupt a full-file run.
-Uncomment them deliberately during the session to demonstrate error messages.

 ---